- a new or worsening cough

 Like the flu, COVID-19 is usually spread from person to person.
 People can catch the virus through their eyes, nose or mouth.

-Scientific evidence suggests that COVID-19 is spread by droplets.
+Scientific evidence suggests that COVID-19 spreads by droplets.
 When an infected person coughs, sneezes or talks, they may spread droplets containing the virus.

-People may get infected by the virus if they touch surfaces or objects that have been touched by an infected person, or if droplets have settled there.
+People may get infected by the virus if they touch surfaces or objects that an infected person has touched, or if droplets have settled there.

-People could also get infected if droplets remain in the air for a few minutes, or longer.
+People could also get infected if droplets remain in the air.
 While it is unlikely people will get infected this way, the risk becomes higher:

 - in enclosed spaces that do not have good airflow